microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 # Using Layout-centric Properties and Events in Code

-This samples in this section focus on using properties and events that relate to the layout aspects of the `ScrollView` control.
+The samples in this section focus on using properties and events that relate to the layout aspects of the `ScrollView` control.

 ![ScrollView Properties](images/ScrollViewProps.png)